kprakash2/multiplatform-work-manager/README.md

 ### Setup background job identifiers

-Add the following block in your `build.gradle.kts` of `shared`/common gradle module that is shared between Android & iOS.dependencies
+Add the following block in your `build.gradle.kts` of `shared`/common gradle module that is shared between Android & iOS

 ```
 kmpworkmanager {